c3mb0/cemcp/README.md

 - Read and peek utilities with automatic MIME and encoding detection
 - Multiple write strategies: overwrite, no_clobber, append, prepend and replace_range
 - Atomic writes and advisory file locking
-- Directory listing and globbing helpers
+- Directory listing and globbing helpers (now with `**` support)
-- Content search with substring or regex support
+- Content search with substring or regex support, processed concurrently for speed
-- Optional debug logging to `./log`
+- Optional debug logging to a specified file
 - Sane defaults to limit output: 64KB reads, 4KB peeks, 1000 list/glob entries, 100 search matches

 ## Installation